Wilderness Committee Staff and Board of Directors

 Shaine Macleod, Outreach Director, Toronto

 With a passion for social advocacy, Shaine first became involved in the environmental movement while studying business.
-Eventually working full-time for many of the local grassroot organizations, by the summer of 2003 he joined WCWC re-establishing the Toronto office.
+Eventually working full-time for many of the local grassroots organizations, by the summer of 2003 he joined WCWC re-establishing the Toronto office.
 Having made his life’s work out of public outreach, Shaine believes that community awareness and involvement is a critical part of any successful campaign.
 As Outreach Director, Shaine coordinates the canvass office, educating the public on current issues.
-His goal is to renew and rebuild membership in the “Big Smoke” of the Greater Toronto Area.
+His goal is to renew and rebuild support in the “Big Smoke” of the Greater Toronto Area.
 In his free time, Shaine enjoys cycling and camping; as well, he has an avid enthusiasm for strategy games.

 Peter McCartney, Climate Campaigner, Vancouver